Best DUI Defenses

 Illegal Traffic Stops in DUI Cases

-Typically, that means that the officer that performs the stop must have probable cause that you committed a traffic offense or reasonable suspicion that you committed a criminal offense.
+Typically, that means that the officer performing the stop must have probable cause that you committed a traffic violation or reasonable suspicion that you committed a criminal offense.

-- If the officer stopped the vehicle for this reason alone, then the judge might find the stop violated the Fourth Amendment.
+- If the officer stopped the vehicle for this reason alone, the judge might find the stop violated the Fourth Amendment.

 - An anonymous tip is rarely sufficient to justify a stop if the officer conducting the stop does not make any observations of impaired driving.

 Illegal Search after a DUI Stop

-If the officer seizes any physical evidence such as an open container of alcohol, receipts of recent alcohol purchases, drugs, or drug paraphernalia, the physical evidence could be suppressed or thrown out by the trial court if the circumstances of the search are unreasonable.
+If the officer seizes any physical evidence, such as an open container of alcohol, receipts of recent alcohol purchases, drugs, or drug paraphernalia, the physical evidence could be suppressed or thrown out by the trial court if the circumstances of the search are unreasonable.

-In order to formally arrest a driver for DUI, the arresting officer must have probable cause to believe that the individual was driving or in actual physical control of the vehicle while under the influence of alcohol to the extent his normal faculties were impaired due to alcohol or drugs.
+To formally arrest a driver for DUI, the arresting officer must have probable cause to believe that the individual was driving or in actual physical control of the vehicle while under the influence of alcohol to the extent his normal faculties were impaired due to alcohol or drugs.

-Because of this requirement, a DUI officer will typically allege the textbook observations such as an odor of alcohol, flushed face, glassy or bloodshot eyes, slurred speech, trouble exiting the vehicle or swaying while standing.
-Any one of these factors may not be sufficient to show probable cause for a DUI arrest.
+Because of this requirement, a DUI officer will typically recite the textbook “clues of impairment,” which include the odor of an alcoholic beverage, slurred speech, a flushed face, glassy eyes, bloodshot eyes, slurred speech, trouble exiting the vehicle, swaying while standing or lethargic movements.

 Miranda Warnings in DUI Cases

-Violation of Speedy Trial
+Violations of Speedy Trial

 Crash or Accident Report Privilege

-Intervening Cause in DUI Case – If the driver’s impairment or intoxication is not the cause of the accident (or did not contribute to the accident) then the driver can assert a defense to a charge of DUI with serious bodily injury or death.
+Intervening Cause in DUI Case – If the driver’s impairment or intoxication is not the cause of the accident (or did not contribute to the accident), the driver can assert a defense to a charge of DUI with serious bodily injury or death.
 Find out more about how the intervening cause defense works in a drunk driving case at trial and on a pre-trial basis.